- The ability to use vSphere Update Manager ('VUM') to quickly deploy the VIB to ESXi hosts (you cannot do this with a customer created VIB)

 ESXi 5.x and 6.0 are supported but each have a different set of VIBs as the vSphere 5.0 and 6.0 STIGs have different requirements.

 The following VIBs are provided for each ESXi version as follows:

 Multiple versions of each VIB were created as marked by the “rd” and “re” in the filename.
-This designation is for root SSH enabled (“re”) and root SSH disabled (“rd").
-This designation is for root SSH enabled and root SSH disabled.
+This designation is for root SSH enabled (“re”) and root SSH deactivated (“rd").
+This designation is for root SSH enabled and root SSH deactivated.
 Depending on your organizational policies and whether or not it is possible to join ESXi to Active Directory will dictate which VIB fits your needs.

 Update March 2021

 - Updated sshd_config file to meet the ESXi 7.0 Draft STIG which is also now the default config in 7.0 U2 with the exception of permitting root user logins.

 - Removed /etc/vmware/welcome file from VIB since it can be configured via the UI or PowerCLI now with issue.